Table of ContentsWire hazard guidance for pilots Report an occurrence Industry guidance for pilots Vector articles

-- Your workload, vision limitations, and a small lapse in concentration can lead to a fatal mistake.
+- Your workload, vision limitations, and a small lapse in concentration can lead to a fatal mistake

-- On-going training on wire strikes is essential.
+- Ongoing training on wire strikes is essential.

 Hazards in the surrounding areas, especially turn around areas, must also be identified.
 In an emergency, you may need to fly outside the intended operating area.
 You should also talk to neighbouring landowners or other operators who have experience working in the area.

 Also watch for single wires strung between farm buildings.
-They are particularly hard to see, and can also be attached to hidden structures.
+They’re particularly hard to see, and can also be attached to hidden structures.
 Streams, gullies, and rivers all potentially have wires strung across them.

 Where that can’t be done, mitigation needs to take place.
-Such as marking the wires, and putting them on a hazard map you can give your pilot.
+Such as marking the wires, and putting them on a hazard map that you can give your pilot.

 On the day of your safety briefing, you should discuss any wires or other hazards with your contractors.
 You should have written documentation detailing the information about any wire hazards in a contract.